 Can you start going on the pill on the second day?
 I don’t know when my first day officially started.
 It was light last night, but my heavy flow started today.
 I am picking up my birth control pill prescription today and I wanted to know if I would have to wait for another month to get started or not.

-So there’s no need to ever wait for the first day of your period to start taking birth control pills — you can start whenever you like!
+So there’s no need to wait for the first day of your period to start taking your birth control pills — you can start whenever you like!
 At the longest, you’ll only have to wait seven days for the pills to start being effective.